nayan-1210/GradeUp-OOAD/README.md

         * After each answer, write ‘End of answer’ signifying the end of that answer.

 ## Requirements
-1. Make sure that you have react.js and mongodb installed on your system.
+1. Make sure that you have react.js app and mongodb installed on your system.
 2.Run "pip install flask, pymongo, urlib.parse, bcrypt, flask_cors, flask_login, bson,pandas, re, io, werkzeug.utils,scipy,matplotlib" for python on Windows